Soothing a Sore Throat

 Strep is highly contagious.
 Treat it quickly to prevent it from spreading to others.
 Riddle says, “Not only can the infection be transmitted, but there are potential complications from untreated strep throat.”
 These include ear infections, rheumatic fever and kidney problems.

-Another fairly common throat infection is tonsillitis, which occurs when you have sore, swollen .
+Another fairly common throat infection is tonsillitis, which occurs when you have sore, swollen Structures in the back of your throat that help prevent infection by trapping germs that come in through your nose and mouth..
 It’s caused by many of the same viruses and bacteria that cause sore throats.
 If you have frequent bouts of tonsillitis or strep throat, you may need surgery (called a tonsillectomy) to have your tonsils removed.

 The best way to protect yourself from the germs that cause these infections is to wash your hands often.
 Try to steer clear of people who have colds or other contagious infections.
 And avoid smoking and inhaling second-hand smoke, which can irritate your throat.

 Editor: Harrison Wein, Ph.D.

 Managing Editor: Tianna Hicklin, Ph.D.

 Attention Editors: Reprint our articles and illustrations in your own publication.
 Our material is not copyrighted.
 Please acknowledge NIH News in Health as the source and send us a copy.